Cyber Scholars Program

 About the Program

-The goal of the UMBC Cyber Scholars Program is to prepare the next generation of cybersecurity professionals in an increasingly digital age, with a focus on increasing the participation of women and other underrepresented groups in this fast-growing field.
+The goal of the UMBC Cyber Scholars Program is to prepare the next generation of cybersecurity, artificial intelligence, and data science professionals in an increasingly digital age, with a focus on increasing the participation and success of women and other underrepresented groups in this fast-growing field.

-The UMBC Cyber Scholars Program is directed by the UMBC Center for Cybersecurity and run in partnership with UMBC’s Center for Women in Technology (CWIT).
-The program was started through a generous $1 million grant from the Northrop Grumman Foundation.
+The UMBC Cyber Scholars Program is directed by the UMBC Cybersecurity Institute and run in partnership with UMBC’s Center for Women in Technology (CWIT).
+The program was started in 2013 through a generous $1 million grant from the Northrop Grumman Foundation

-The program began in Fall 2013 with a goal to support 15 to 20 scholars annually.
+The program has a goal to support 15 to 20 scholars annually.
 Scholars are supported financially and incorporated into a scholarship community that includes special on-campus housing, unique courses, mentoring, and the chance to take part in cybersecurity research and internships early in their academic careers.

 Scholarships